AMAR: AI Moderation That Understands Meaning Instead of Chasing Keywords

 - context-dependent language

-The core component of AMAR is an AI model capable of evaluating messages and classifying them into categories such as:
+AMAR evaluates messages and classifies them into categories such as:

 - normal conversation